 The Company's brokerage operation has a large and growing number of active carriers in its database which it uses to transport freight.
 The local Hubs deal daily with these carriers on an operational level.
-Hub Highway Services handles the administrative and regulatory aspects of the carrier relationship.
-Hub's relationships with its carriers are important since these relationships determine pricing, load coverage and overall service.
+Hub Highway Services, a partnership controlled by the Company, handles the administrative and regulatory aspects of the carrier relationship.
+Hub's relationships with its carriers are important since these relationships determine pricing, load coverage and overall service